 The fireworks are funded entirely by your contributions, and each year we spend whatever we take in on the show (other than a small reserve that’s carried over from year to year for annual deposits and pre-season expenses).
 No other Yacht Club money is used for fireworks, nor are fireworks donations used for any other Yacht Club programs or activities.

 How do I donate?

-You can return the form included in the mailing, or donate through the “Fireworks Donations” link on this website, mail your check (payable to GLPYC) to us at to P.O.
+You can return the form included in the mailing, donate through the “Fireworks Donations” link on this website, mail your check (payable to GLPYC) to us at to P.O.
 Box 3740, GLP, CT 06340, or stop in the office during the season.

 I’m interested in helping out with Yacht Club events.
 How do I go about doing that?

 We welcome all sorts of help!
-Email us at firstname.lastname@example.org, letting us know what you’re interested in doing.
+Email us at email@example.com, letting us know what you’re interested in doing.
 We also do volunteer sign-ups online—check the Volunteer Signup tab under the Programs drop down menu for details.
 We’ll do our best to take advantage of your offer.

 I see the sign for the GLPYC Outfitters in front of the Casino.
 What is the GLPYC Outfitters?